 .0278(3).
 Existing Development.
 Provide more flexibility on how the first set of Stage II reductions will be established so the local governments can meet the general objective of increasing effort from the prior cycle but be allowed to revise and adjust their plan for the next cycle once the relook revisions to the rules are in place.

-.0278(3) and (4) as well as (5(m) in proposed rewrite.
+.0278(3) and (4) as well as (5)(m) in proposed rewrite.
 Existing Development.
 Expressly provide local government with credits for every improvement irrespective of whether it was illegal under other requirements.

 .0278(7)(a) in proposed rewrite.
 Existing Development.
 Remove the subwatershed limitation for jurisdictions which contain more than one subwatershed and allow actions in the collective group of subwatersheds for the respective jurisdiction.